05 February, 2021

 Herein lies the problem of this module.
 No party of players that I have known ever does what they are supposed to, in the right order, through five different adventures.
 To assist in getting the players through the module properly, the DM is provided with Eric of Forsett.
 He sounds like a steak & kidney pie manufacturer but is, in fact, a clerical heavy.
 He pops up whenever the party is going astray and guides them back on course.
 After he has appeared a few times, it is going to look a little obvious and players may feel overmanipulated.
 Similarly, the first three scenarios are prompted by Ducal proclamation.
 The first time the Duke's Herald comes round shouting his head off is OK but after that players tend to become a little cynical and ignore such an obvious ploy to guide them where the DM wants them to go.

-The investigation / mystery itself would always remain a minority of adventures, difficult to pull off at any time and D&D being replete with spells that make a lot of mystery elements unfeasible except with awkward convolutions besides, but overall this was very much a new style of adventure, one that reduced player agency and provided hamfisted direction to better facilitate a plot.
+The investigation / mystery itself would always remain a minority of adventures, difficult to pull off at any time and D&D being replete with spells that make a lot of mystery elements unfeasible except with awkward convolutions besides, but overall this was very much a new style of adventure, one that reduced player agency and provided hamfisted direction to better explore a plot rather than an area.
 It was a distinct harbinger.

 Another notable element in the evolution of module design was the creation of boxed textsegregated blocks of text intended to be read aloud to the players.
 The separation of DM text from player-intended information can be seen as early as 1979's T1 (The Village of Hommlet).
 However, boxed text proper first appeared in 1980 with A1 (Slave Pits of the Undercity) and C1 (The Hidden Shrine of Tamoachan).[3]
 This was a natural development: it's the DM's job to convey information to the players, and a module would logically provide such.
 Boxing it helps separate DM and player info, and if written well can provide good atmosphere.
 That both of these were tournament modules was likely no coincidence: boxed text also ensures that all competitors get the same core of essential information, helping maintain a level playing field.